colton-gabertan/colton-gabertan.github.io/_posts/2023-08-23-How-To-Train-Your-Dragon.md

 * Addressing differences between the Ghidra backend and other existing ones
 * And many more...

 ## What is capa?
 <img src="/assets/capa_logo.png">

-capa is the Mandiant FLARE Team's open-source project that allows the automated identification of capabilities in executable files.
+capa is the Mandiant FLARE Team's open-source project that automatically identifies capabilities in executable files.
 This tool is ran against suspected malware samples to map its extracted functionality to the Mitre ATT&CK Framework and allows reverse engineers to jump straight into areas of interest.
 This results in significantly reducing the time spent sifting through overwhelming amounts of low-level code to gain actionable intelligence against threats lurking within binaries.

 <img src="/assets/capa_run.gif">